-$\textbf{CHEM 141 GENERAL CHEMISTRY I} \ introduces \ the \ student \ to \ general \ concepts \ of \ chemistry \ including \ atomic \ and \ molecular \ structure, \ reaction$ stoichiometry, thermodynamics, periodic trends, and gas laws.
+CHEM 141 GENERAL CHEMISTRY I introduces the student to general concepts of chemistry including atomic and molecular structure, reaction stoichiometry, thermodynamics, periodic trends, and gas laws.
 3 hours lecture, 1 hour lab lecture, 2 hours lab.
-Prerequisite: Placement Exam: 4 credits.
+Prerequisite: Placement Exam or "C-" or better in CHEM 100/105.
+4 credits.

 CHEM 142 GENERAL CHEMISTRY II is a continuation of CHEM 141 including intermolecular forces, reaction kinetics, acid-base theory, equilibrium, electrochemistry, and nuclear chemistry.
-3 hours lecture, 1 hour lab lecture, 2 hours lab Prerequisite: CHEM 141: 4 credits.
+3 hours lecture, 1 hour lab lecture, 2 hours lab Prerequisite: "C-" or better in CHEM 141.
+4 credits.

 CHEM 215 SURVEY OF ORGANIC CHEMISTRY is meant for the student whose program requires one semester of organic chemistry.
 This course introduces the student to organic synthesis and reaction mechanisms, focusing primarily on aspects of structure that will result in given, predictable reactivity.
 The course will cover acid-base chemistry, stereochemistry, and reactivity of functional groups including hydrocarbons, alcohols, amines, and carbonyls.
 3 hours lecture, 3 hours lab.
-Prerequisite: CHEM 142: 4 credits.
+Prerequisite: "C-" or better in CHEM 142.
+4 credits.

 CHEM 225 ANALYTICAL CHEMISTRY introduces the student to the application of chemical principles for the purpose of chemical analysis as well as the many associated skills such as sampling, sample preparation, treatment of data, etc. necessary to obtain valid information on the chemical composition of matter.
 2 hours lecture, 4 hours lab.
-Prerequisite: CHEM 142: 4 credits.
+Prerequisite: "C-" or better in CHEM 142.
+4 credits.

 CHEM 235 DESCRIPTIVE INORGANIC CHEMISTRY introduces the student to the descriptive chemistry of the elements, with a focus on selected elements from within the representative or main groups.
 Topics to be covered include periodic trends, reactivity patterns, and structure as well as "real world" applications and some chemical history as it applies to the topics presented.
 3 hours lecture, 3 hours lab.
-Prerequisite: CHEM 142: 4 credits.
+Prerequisite: "C-" or better in CHEM 142.
+4 credits.

 CHEM 241 ORGANIC CHEMISTRY I introduces the student to organic synthesis and reaction mechanisms, focusing specifically on the chemistry of alkanes, alkenes and alkynes.
 Substitution and elimination concepts are covered along with acid-base chemistry and stereochemistry.
 3 hours lecture, 1 hour lab lecture, 3 hours lab.
-Prerequisite: CHEM 142: 4 credits.
+Prerequisite: "C-" or better in CHEM 142.
+4 credits.

 CHEM 242 ORGANIC CHEMISTRY II is a continuation of CHEM 241, covering instrumental analysis of organic compounds, chemistry of aromatic systems, carbonyl chemistry, and the chemistry of amines.
 Laboratory consists of several multi-week projects including multi-step synthesis and unknown identification.
 3 hours lecture, 1 hour lab lecture, 3 hours lab.
-Prerequisite: CHEM 241: 4 credits.
+Prerequisite: "C-" or better in CHEM 241.
+4 credits.

 CHEM 341 PHYSICAL CHEMISTRY I introduces the student to the study of the states of matter, equilibrium, thermodynamics, the properties of solutions, the rates of chemical and physical processes, and the concepts and equations of statistical thermodynamics.
 3 hours lecture, 3 hours lab.
-Prerequisites: CHEM 142, MATH 202.
+Prerequisites: MATH 202 (may be taken concurrently) and a "C-" or better in CHEM 142.
 4 credits.

 CHEM 342 PHYSICAL CHEMISTRY II is a study of quantum theory, electronic structure of atoms and molecules, group theory, computational chemistry, and spectroscopy.
 3 hours lecture, 3 hours lab.
-Prerequisites: CHEM 142, MATH 202.
+Prerequisites: "C-" or better in CHEM 142, MATH 202.
 4 credits.

 CHEM 361 ENVIRONMENTAL CHEMISTRY AND TOXICOLOGY introduces the student to how natural environmental processes are driven by chemical reactions and how these processes are affected by toxicants-natural, as well as, anthropogenic.
 Specific areas of concentration include the atmosphere, hydrosphere, energy, toxicology, and disposal of dangerous wastes.
-Prerequisite: CHEM 142 or consent of instructor.
+Prerequisite: "C-" or better in CHEM 142 or consent of instructor.
 3 credits.